jpcofr/shrdlite-course-project/README-SHRDLITE.txt

 * Quantifier handling extension
 This extension can be naturally divided into two parts:
-- Handling of the universal quantifiers: we managed these quantifiers only in the "Entity" node which is immediate child of the "Command" node, as in all pre-defined questions universal quantification affected only such entity.
+- Handling universal quantifiers (all): we managed these quantifiers only in the "Entity" node which is immediate child of the "Command" node, as in all pre-defined questions universal quantification affected only such entity.
   We wrote a function, named "cnfToDnf",